ExtcanaRy/PYRW-Docs/en/docs/README.md

 ## Requirements

-1. have read the README and have successfully installed pyr.
+1. have read the README and have successfully installed pyrw.
 2. Knowledge of Python3, go to [Official Website](https://www.python.org/about/gettingstarted/) to learn it.
 3. have a good heart for research.